-In my most recent works I have used nature sounds as stimuli and “everyday” sounds as material for my pieces.
+In my most recent works I have used nature sounds as stimuli and “everyday” sounds as material for my compositions.
 I am fascinated by the “color” of sounds and timing of events that surround us in our everyday lives.
 They are filled with rich material and offer incredible musical possibilities.
-With my model one can insert material into the space and zoom in and out of it as one desires.
+With my model, one can insert material into the space and zoom in and out of it as one desires.
 Similar to painting, with this model the composer not only gets to choose the “landscape,” the composer can also control the perception and magnification of the material.
 The dimensions change slightly depending on what one chooses to highlight.
-Similar to visual art, the resulting piece would not be a copy of the source, but rather a representation of it.
+Similar to visual art, the resulting piece is not a mere copy of the source, but rather an abstracted representation of the original.

 McAdams, S., Giordano, B., Susini, P., Peeters, G., & Rioux, V. (2006).
 A meta-analysis of acoustic correlates of timbre dimensions [Lecture slides].
 Retrieved from McGill University: http://www.dafx.ca/slides/keynote3.pdf